kennethbollen/nhs_maternity_analysis/README.md

 Analysis conducted using python

 Files in the repository
-1. linear_regression.py
+1. data_extract.py

-		file contains the code used to conduct EDA and hypothesis testing
+		file contains the code used to web scrap and clean the data

-2. pdf_pre.png
+2. nhs_mat_analysis.py

-  		image of the probability density function of premature births

-3. pdf_slope.png

-  		image of the probability density function of the slope

-4. pdf_smk.png

-  		image of the probability density function of mothers who smoke during their pregnancy

-5. plt.linreg.png

-  		image of the linear relationship between premature births

-6. prep_data.py

-  		file contains code to extract the required data out of the dataframes into arrays, ready for analysis
+  		file contains the code used to conduct the regression analysis and hypothesis testing

-7. stats_func.py

-  		file contains functions used to perform statstical analysis

-8. web_scrap.py

-  		file contains code to scrap data off the NHS webiste